 If two methods have the same fully qualified name then the metrics for those methods will be combined.
 The result of this combination is non-portable and may vary between implementations.
 For portable behavior, monitored methods in the same class should have unique names.

 Scope

-In MicroProfile Metrics, metrics added by this specification will appear in the base MicroProfile Metrics scope.
+Metrics added by this specification will appear in the base MicroProfile Metrics scope.